friedemannbartels/latex-pagelayout/README.md

 ## Installation

 In general, you should use the package manager shipped with your TeX distribution to install Xput.
-Alternatively, you can copy the contents of `xput.tds.zip` from [CTAN](https://www.ctan.org/pkg/xput) to your local TeX directory tree.
+Alternatively you can copy the contents of [xput-1.0.1.tds.zip](https://github.com/friedemannbartels/xput/releases/download/1.0.1/xput-1.0.1.tds.zip) to your local TeX directory tree.

 ### Command Line Tools

-For image optimization, shadow creation and preflight, perform these installation steps:
+For image optimization, shadow creation and preflight perform these installation steps:

 - Add the directory `tex/latex/xput/scripts` in your local TeX file tree to your `$PATH`.
 - Add `xputserver` to the list of `shell_escape_commands` in your `texmf.cnf`.